Scripture Text – Isaiah 7-12

 “Here am I and the children whom the LORD has given me!
 We are for signs and wonders in Israel From the LORD of hosts, Who dwells in Mount Zion.” – Isaiah 8:18.

 This statement by the Prophet Isaiah is a key to understanding the meaning of the events and prophecies we are going to cover in this lesson.
 Four symbolic names are involved in Isaiah’s messages, each of them with a very special meaning: Immanuel, Maher-shalal-hash-baz, Shear-jashub, and Isaiah.
-We’ve discussed Immanuel, Maher-shalal-hash-baz, and Shear-jashub, we will conclude with the lesson.
+We’ve discussed Immanuel and Maher-shalal-hash-baz, we will continue with the others.

 Please read Isaiah 9:1-11:16 for the background to this section.